OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

        3 oneadmin oneadmin CentOS7         runn    0    590M MyvCenterHost  0d 01h02

 After a Virtual Machine is imported, their life-cycle (including creation of snapshots) can be controlled through OpenNebula.
 However, some  operations *cannot* be performed on an imported VM, including: poweroff, undeploy, migrate or delete-recreate.

-The same import mechanism is available graphically through Sunstone.
-Running and Powered Off VMs can be imported through the WILDS tab in the Host info tab.

 Using Sunstone to Manage Hosts
 ================================================================================